lhao03/lhao03.github.io/content/blog/computers.md

 Learning about computers doesn't contribute to capitalism like learning to code does; learning about computers should be part of standard education because computers are everywhere and used by most people almost every day.
 Education should not purely serve to equip a group of people with skills for a career.
 Education is to help people understand the world around them.
 This is why we learn science in elementary school.
 While one can get through the world without understanding Newton’s Laws, resonance structures, and cell biology, it can deepen your understanding of the world, if that is the way you want to view the world.
 Science is just one way; you can choose to view the world through analogies or historical events.
 When computers were only for the elite, it would have been pointless to teach the general public about them.
 But now knowledge of computers should be taught to everyone.

-# ethics and history
+## Ethics and History
-Students should also be taught the ethics and history of computers and computing.
+Students must also be taught the ethics and history of computers and computing.

 [Critically Conscious Computing](https://criticallyconsciouscomputing.org/) gives a wonderful overview of the ethics and history of computing, whether it be how algorithms can oppress, how binary bits reduce people to categories, or how the first computers and operating systems came about.
 [Design Justice](https://design-justice.pubpub.org/) also gives insight into how choices can harm individuals, and lastly, Programming Inequality discusses how women helped create the field of computing and computers, only to be discarded.
 These books and their authors explain the area of ethics and history much better than I can in a blog post.
 I highly recommend you read their works.